CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks: Acknowledgments

 \textit{\textbf{Performance on Dynamic Node Classification Task:}}

 In addition to the dynamic link prediction downstream task, we also conduct the dynamic node classification task on Wikipedia, MOOC, and Reddit datasets compared with the state-of-the-art dynamic graph methods to further verify the generalization ability in various downstream tasks for \model.
 Table \ref{tab:nc_results} shows the node classification results.
-From these results, we have the following observation: \begin{itemize} \item \textbf{\model also has the best performance under the dynamic node classification task in most cases}, which shows \model has good generalization capability in various downstream tasks.
-Note that the performance of \model is lower than TGN on MOOC dataset.
-The reason is that the structure and temporal patterns are not obvious in the MOOC dataset as in other datasets. \item \textbf{The dynamic task-supervised methods make a better performance than the dynamic self-supervised methods}.
-These results are consistent with the observation in dynamic link prediction, which further verifies the effectiveness of the memory module within DGNNs in learning long-term evolution. \end{itemize}
+From these results, we have the following observation: \begin{itemize}[leftmargin=*] \item \textbf{\model also has the best performance under the dynamic node classification task in most cases}, which shows \model has good generalization capability in various downstream tasks.
+Note that the performance of \model is lower than TGN on the MOOC dataset.
+One reason is that the generic structure and temporal patterns are not as obvious in the MOOC dataset as in other datasets. \item \textbf{The dynamic task-supervised methods make a better performance than the dynamic self-supervised methods}. {These results are consistent with the observation in dynamic link prediction, which further verifies the effectiveness of the memory module within DGNNs in learning long-term evolution.
+And the superiority of \model with generally all the equipped backbone DGNNs also illustrates the effectiveness of the model design for capturing other generic patterns.} \end{itemize}